DrSh4dow/danielmoretti-website/README.md

 SvelteKit + TailwindCSS + Vercel = ♥

-## Forking the Repo
+## Forking this Repo

-If you would like to fork the repo or use it as a base for your own work, go ahead, but remember to open-source your repo and mention me in some place:)
+If you would like to fork the repo or use it as a base for your own work, go ahead, but remember to open-source it and mention me in some place:)

 ```
                         __________